RNZ National: Reception

+In August 2024, The New Zealand Herald reported that RNZ National's overall cumulative audience had fallen from over 700,000 in early 2020 to 529,800 in 2024.
+During that period, RNZ National's flagship Morning Report show had declined from a cumulative audience of 500,000 in early 2020 to 376,500 in 2024.
+Meanwhile, commercial competitor Newstalk ZB's breakfast show hosted by Mike Hosking had risen from under 400,000 to 445,300.
+In response, RNZ chief executive Paul Thompson said that RNZ had distributed its output across other platforms, including its website, app, and podcasts, and also had content deals with over 65 partners.
+Thompson also said that RNZ had expanded its reach from 15% to 70% of the population over the past 15 years.
+He estimated that live radio now comprised 14% of its reach.

 Issues and controversies

 Broadcasting standards breaches

 In September 2004, the Broadcasting Standards Authority (BSA) upheld a complaint by Peter Ellis against RNZ National's Nine to Noon programme, ruling that an August 2003 broadcast had breached fairness and balance standards.
 The programme aired a pre-recorded interview with a young man and his mother, who alleged that Ellis had sexually abused the man as a child at the Christchurch Civic Crèche in 1985.
 While Ellis was identified by name, the interviewees remained anonymous, and the allegations were not specific.
 The Authority found that RNZ had failed to provide Ellis with a reasonable opportunity to respond, and that the interview was conducted in a manner that lacked appropriate scrutiny.
 It ordered RNZ to broadcast and publish statements summarising the decision, issue an apology, and pay $5,300 to Ellis and $5,000 to the Crown.
 An appeal by RNZ to the High Court was dismissed in September 2005.

 In October 2006, the BSA upheld a complaint by Cabinet Minister David Benson-Pope against RNZ National's Nine to Noon programme, ruling that a May 2005 broadcast had breached fairness standards.
 The programme aired an interview with an anonymous former student who alleged that Benson-Pope, while a teacher at Bayfield High School in the 1980s, had bullied him and administered corporal punishment excessively.
 The interview followed questions raised in Parliament the day before by opposition MPs, under privilege, about Benson-Pope’s conduct as a teacher.
 The Authority found that RNZ had not adequately verified the credibility of the interviewee before granting anonymity and had failed to sufficiently challenge the allegations during the broadcast.
 Complaints about balance and accuracy were not upheld.
 RNZ was ordered to broadcast a summary of the decision and pay $5,000 to the complainant and $2,000 to the Crown.